nishantd/metallics-optimization/README.md

 # The hackathon

-- Each team must produce recipes for the production schedule of heats (given in data/production_schedule.json).
+- Each team must produce recipes for the production schedule of heats (given in data/?/production_schedule.json).

 - The final output must be in the same format as given in data/final_output_example.json.
 The fields are self explanatory.

-- The only data available is in the data directory as described in data/README.
+- The only data available is under the data directory as described in data/README.
 Please read this file carefully.

 - Optimization for the recipes:
   - The only thing being optimized for is scrap cost.
 We assume there are no other costs.